 Everything seemed fine at last week’s wedding celebration.
 Just a few weeks ago, things were moving along.
 Everything was status quo.
 What happened next was unforeseen.
 In fact, it felt like a surprise punch to the gut.
 It came at such force it let the air out of the lungs.

 Once in a while, we hear something that for one reason or another tugs at our heartstrings.
 As mothers, wives, girlfriends, and daughters, we share many of the same experiences.
-Women often lack the will to share, instead choosing to conceal our true emotions, usually out of fear or to please others.
-Neglect, exhaustion, unhappiness, dissatisfaction, hesrtbreak can all be buried deep enough to be able to maintain an act.
+Women often lack the will to share, instead choosing to conceal their true emotions, usually out of fear or to please others.
+Neglect, exhaustion, unhappiness, dissatisfaction, heartbreak can all be buried deep enough to be able to maintain the act.
 However, sometimes we find the courage to divulge our hurt because we’re human.
 Having another woman listen and empathize can help us more than we’d like to admit.

-Myself, in a relationship of almost 6 years, I couldn’t shake the thought all day. ”What if the same thing happened to me?”
-I would’t be able to bear the pain of a crushed heart!
+I, in a relationship of 8 years, couldn’t shake the thought all day. ”What if the same thing happened to me?”
+I wouldn’t be able to bear the pain of a crushed heart!
 Well, it did happen to me.
 Although, under different circumstances, I had a marriage end after a decade.
 It was emotionally crippling but did not kill me.
-I figured out how to thrive, find my own strength and learned to live again.
+I figured out how to thrive, find my own strength, and learned to live again.

 I am the first to admit, this woman’s story hit home.
 The vivid reminder that a love affair can end at any time.
 It is scary, however, I offer these words to the women who are hurting.